Each NFL team’s backup QB, ranked by tier

-This is the first piece of a four-part series this week on offensive position groups in the NFL.
-Next up will be running backs.
+This is the first piece in our four-part series about offensive position groups in the NFL.
+Part 2 is on running backs.
+Part 3 is wide receivers.
+Part 4 is tight ends.

 Quarterback is the most important position in the NFL.
 So what happens when the centerpiece of one team’s offense gets carted off to the locker room and relinquishes his claim at the top of the depth chart?